Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/ml-training.md

     Sometimes, it is just easier to reduce the model size when memory constraint is hit.
 This had long been a success aside from techiniques such as model pruning from the invention of Jeffery Hinton.
 Model Distillation, or knowledge distillation, transfers knowledge from a larger and more complex model to a smaller and simpler one.
 Intuitively, the larger model is trained on a given dataset.
 Then it will act as a "teacher" to generate output representations that can be interpreted by the smaller model.
 These output representations are often in the form of probability distributions over the original input data, which allows for easier interpretation and use in downstream tasks.
 On the other hand, the smaller "student" model will try to predict outputs based on these probability distributions.
 Distillation is an enormous field of study in DL, and people often use existing libraries and distilled models made available by thousands of generous researchers who willingly release their trained model weights to the public.

 11. **Quantization**
-    [TODO] blog post about quantization
     Another way to directly reduce model size is via quantization.
 Quantization typically involves mapping each value in the input to a range of possible output values, using techniques like thresholding or rounding.
 This is done by defining a set of bins that cover the entire range of possible outputs for a given input, and then assigning each output to its corresponding bin based on some threshold value.

     During training, the weights and activations are typically quantized before being stored on disk or transmitted over networks in order to reduce their size without sacrificing too much accuracy.
 Additionally, the gradients of the loss function can be computed using an approximate gradient method called stochastic gradient descent with quantization
     (SGD-Q), which allows for faster convergence and improved performance compared to standard SGD methods.

     Do note that this method is slightly different from the low-precision or mixed precision strategy, as the former often recovers the precision after training, but this method allows the model trained to stay in the same precision during inference, which effecitvely reduced persistent model storage requirement as well.
-To learn more about quantization, checkout [this blog](todo_link)
+To learn more about quantization, checkout [this blog](http://www.criss-wang.com/post/blogs/quantization)

     A sample code implementation looks like this: